browserless/browserless/README.md

 Getting Chrome running well in docker is also a challenge as there's quiet a few packages you need in order to get Chrome running.
 Once that's done then there's still missing fonts, getting libraries to work with it, and having limitations on service reliability.
 This is also ignoring CVEs, access-controls, and scaling strategies.

 All of these issues prompted us to build a first-class image and workflow for interacting with Chrome in a more streamlined way.
-With browserless you never have to worry about fonts, extra packages, library support, security, or anything else.
+With Browserless you never have to worry about fonts, extra packages, library support, security, or anything else.
 It just works reliably like any other modern web service.
 On top of that it comes with a prescribed approach on how you interact with Chrome, which is through socket connections (similar to a database or any other external appliance).
 What this means is that you get the ability to drive Chrome remotely without having to do updates/releases to the thing that runs Chrome since it's divorced from your application.

 # Licensing

 SPDX-License-Identifier: SSPL-1.0 OR Browserless Commercial License.

-If you want to use browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
+If you want to use Browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
 This allows you to keep your software proprietary whilst still using browserless.
 [You can purchase a commercial license here](https://www.browserless.io/contact).
 A commercial license grants you:

 - Priority support on issues and features.
 - On-premise running as well as running on public cloud providers for commercial/CI purposes for proprietary systems.